-And that’s just scratching the surface.
-The brands that succeed in understanding identity stand to gain financial benefits, but more importantly, create and lead important societal change.
+The brands that succeed in understanding identity stand to gain significant financial benefits — but more importantly, they can be leaders in moving the needle on societal change.